 A can of this formula contains around 256 cal, so two of these a day should do fine for a kitten.

-These formulas come with a concise ingredient list – organic chicken, broth, liver and butternut squash.
+These formulas come with a concise organic ingredients list – organic chicken, broth, liver and butternut squash.
 This is a plus, as too many ingredients can mess up your kitten’s sensitive digestive system.

 However, the label doesn’t indicate how much calcium there is in the formula.
 Also, this diet, too, contains guar gum.
 Overall this formula is fine – it is rich in protein and doesn’t use marketing gimmick “superfoods.”
 However, the added guar gum makes us wary of approving it for kitten use.